 IED is situated in the space between commercial Experience Design and Interaction Design on one side, and creative exhibitions and installations on another, yet importantly adopting a radically experimental and critical approach in order to question and push boundaries, aiming at a post-digital world in which technology is seamlessly (or seamfully) merged with real objects, spaces, systems and organisms.
 With the aim of transforming information into experiences through critical, experimental creative practice and research, our work aims beyond the design of bounded experiences to effect social change, personal and political transformation.

 Thus IED is positioned at the intersection of artistic practice and applied design practice, where the work is grounded in data and research, but the outcomes often focus on concept and context.
-The Moving Image Design, Sound Design, and Experimental Design pathways provide focused routes through the curriculum, led by specialist researchers and practitioners in each area, but with a common remit to create transformative experiences, not traditional designs or narratives.
+The Moving Image Design, Sound Design, and Experimental Design pathways provide focused routes through the curriculum, but with a common remit to create transformative experiences, not traditional designs or narratives.

 Projects engage students in areas such as:

 - new forms of moving image from projection mapping to virtual worlds;

 - exhibition and media design for museums and galleries;